TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 (5).
 Sim_results:
 ----------------------------------
 A folder containing Rdata files with the simulation results.
-Due to space limitations, this folder will be provided on demand by the first author.
+This folder will be provided on demand by the first author.